Park 12

-Bisected by the River Torrens, the northern part of the Park contains the University playing fields.
+Bisected by the River Torrens, the northern part of the park contains the University of Adelaide playing fields.

-Along North Terrace, the southern part of the Park contains the University of South Australia (City East campus), the University of Adelaide (main campus), the Art Gallery, the Museum, the State Library, the War Memorial, Government House, the Boer War Memorial, the Jubilee 150 Walkway, and numerous statues.
+Along North Terrace, the southern part of the park contains the University of South Australia (City East campus), the University of Adelaide (main campus), the Art Gallery, the Museum, the State Library, the War Memorial, Government House, the Boer War Memorial, Prince Henry Gardens, the Jubilee 150 Walkway, and numerous statues.

-The southern part also contains the Torrens Parade Ground, Jolly's Boat House, and a number of Rowing Club boathouses.
+The southern part also contains the Torrens Parade Ground, Jolley's Boat House, and a number of rowing club boathouses.